 Mâcon-Lugny 2015 Louis Latour a Chardonnay wine of Burgundy, however couldn’t be more different.
-This wine was elegant and light, with subtle oak coming from time spent in oak barrels.
-The cooler climate of central France results in Chardonnay which is fresh and citrussy but with surprisingly low acidity.
+This wine was elegant and light, with subtle oak coming from malolactic fermentation and time spent in oak barrels.
+The cooler climate of central France results in Chardonnay which is fresh and citrusy but with surprisingly low acidity.

-I purchased Mâcon-Lugny 2015 Louis Latour from Majestic Wines in Poole.
+I purchased Mâcon-Lugny 2015 Louis Latour from Majestic Wine in Poole.
 It was £10.99 (Mix 6 price).
 I will definitely be buying this superb Chardonnay again.